vovw/gamediffusion/part1.md

 - Highest skill level should achieve consistent scores >200 points
 - Complete and accurate action logs corresponding to all frames
 - **Demonstrated use of RND and dual-agent setup for improved exploration and skill acquisition**
+- **Demonstrated use of Prioritized Experience Replay (PER) and temperature-based softmax exploration for improved sample efficiency and learning**

 ## Progress Overview (Implementation Status)